-Bright and colored objects are more conspicuous from a distance and plays an important role in animal behavior.
-Apart from visual contrast and memory, color is also important for scene segmentation (Gegenfurtner 2003).
-Colors can be used as warning signals for insects (Schmidt and Schaefer, 2004), courtship display in mating behavior (Zuk 1992) and signal fruit maturity to attract avian seed dispersers (Willson and Whelan 1990; Murray et al. 1993; Schmidt and Schaefer 2004).
-Color appears as a more important feature in the category of food objects (Delorme et al. 2000) if other factors such as taste, nutrition and accessibility were the same (Willson and Whelan 1990).
-For humans, color is an important factor in helping the cognitive system and enhances the memory performances (Wichmann et al. 2002).
+Bright and coloured objects are more conspicuous from a distance and plays an important role in animal behaviour.
+Apart from visual contrast and memory, colour is also important for scene segmentation (Gegenfurtner 2003).
+Colours can be used as warning signals for insects (Schmidt & Schaefer 2004), courtship display in mating behaviour (Zuk 1992) and signal fruit maturity to attract avian seed dispersers (Willson & Whelan 1990; Murray et al. 1993; Schmidt & Schaefer 2004).
+Colour appears as a more important feature in the category of food objects (Delorme et al. 2000) if other factors such as taste, nutrition, and accessibility were the same (Willson & Whelan 1990).
+For humans, colour is an important factor in helping the cognitive system and enhances the memory performances (Wichmann et al. 2002).

 Visual cues are important for sensing and picking food for diurnal passerine birds.
-One of the significant aspects of the visual of birds is the sense of color which played a role in community ecology, species interaction, seed dispersal and plant pollination (Avery et al. 1999).
-Fruit colors are associated to the age of the fruits and often entice the birds to eat fruits and disperse the seed.
-There are multiple studies that had been conducted since the last three decades to test the function and effect of fruit color preferences by various species of birds such as Anna hummingbirds, Calypte anna; Waxwings, Bombycilla cedrorum; American robin, Turdus migratorius; Common crows, Corvus splendens and Common myna, Acridotheres tristis (Stiles 1976; McPherson 1988; Willson and Whelan 1990; Willson and Comet 1993; Willson 1994; Puckey et al. 1996; Kelly and Marples 2004; Schaefer et al. 2008; Rahman et al. 2014).
+One of the significant aspects of the visual of birds is the sense of colour which played a role in community ecology, species interaction, seed dispersal, and plant pollination (Avery et al. 1999).
+Fruit colours are associated to the age of the fruits and often entice the birds to eat fruits and disperse the seed.
+There are multiple studies that had been conducted since the last three decades to test the function and effect of fruit colour preferences by various species of birds such as Anna hummingbirds, Calypte anna; waxwings, Bombycilla cedrorum; American robin, Turdus migratorius; common crows, Corvus splendens; and common myna, Acridotheres tristis (Stiles 1976; McPherson 1988; Willson & Whelan 1990; Willson & Comet 1993; Willson 1994; Puckey et al. 1996; Kelly & Marples 2004; Schaefer et al. 2008; Rahman et al. 2014).

-Birds have demonstrated not only the ability to count (Pepperberg 2006; Hunt et al. 2008), but also excel in color inclinations (Puckey et al. 1996; Duan and Quan 2013).
-Compared to other species of birds, crow's brains, are remarkably developed and in some aspects such as causal reasoning, flexibility and prospection are almost similar to humans (Emery and Clayton 2004).
-Past studies have shown the exceptional skill of diverse species of crows in both numerical ability and memory (Emery and Clayton 2004; Bogale et al. 2011).
-Another bird species that had shown remarkable numerical capability is the common myna (Acridotheres tristis).
-Despite of having small body size, common myna can be considered as very smart bird species.
-Common myna showed some tendency for consumers and motor innovations, with 55% and 22% (respectively) of individuals solving the respective tasks (Sol et al. 2012).
+Birds have demonstrated not only the ability to count (Pepperberg 2006; Hunt et al. 2008), but also excel in colour inclinations (Puckey et al. 1996; Duan & Quan 2013).
+Compared to other species of birds, crow's brains are remarkably developed and in some aspects such as causal reasoning, flexibility, and prospection are almost similar to humans (Emery & Clayton 2004).
+Past studies have shown the exceptional skill of diverse species of crows in both numerical ability and memory (Emery & Clayton 2004; Bogale et al. 2011).
+Another bird species that had shown remarkable numerical capability is the common myna

+(Acridotheres tristis).
+Despite having a small body size, common myna can be considered as a very smart bird species.
+Common myna showed some tendency for consumer and motor innovations, with 55% and 22% (respectively) of individuals solving the respective tasks (Sol et al. 2012).
 Apparently, common myna can manage better under novel environmental conditions with increasing cognitive ability (Berthouly-Salazar et al. 2012).
 Common myna also functioned much better alone compared to working in pairs or group due to the risk and competition (Griffin et al. 2013).
-Rahman et al.(2014) had shown that both common myna and crows (Corvus splendens) is both capable of selecting food items that is higher in quantity.
-Common myna is shown to be capable of discriminating up to ten food items, whereas crows success rate are limited to four item comparison.
+Rahman et al. (2014) had shown that both common myna and crows (Corvus splendens) are capable of selecting food items that is higher in quantity.
+Common myna is shown to be capable of discriminating up to 10 food items, whereas crows success rate are limited to 4 items in comparison.
 Crows might not rely much on numerical capabilities, but rather choose food items that are in close proximity to where they are perched.